Skip to main content

 Biography

-I graduated from St. Catherine's College, Oxford, with first class honours in Biochemistry and obtained my PhD in transplantation immunology with Prof. John Fabre at the Institute of Child Health, University College, London.
-I received an EU postdoctoral fellowship to study the biochemistry of antigen presentation with Prof. Jacques Neefjes at the Netherlands Cancer Institute in Amsterdam and then joined Prof. Ineke Braakman's laboratory at Utrecht University, Netherlands, to research mechanisms of protein quality control in the endoplasmic reticulum (ER).
+I graduated from St. Catherine's College, Oxford University, with first class honours in Biochemistry and was awarded a Wellcome-funded PhD in transplantation immunology with Prof. John Fabre at the Institute of Child Health, University College, London.
+I received a Marie-Curie EU postdoctoral fellowship to study the biochemistry of antigen presentation with Prof. Jacques Neefjes at the Netherlands Cancer Institute in Amsterdam and then joined Prof. Ineke Braakman's laboratory at Utrecht University, Netherlands, to research mechanisms of protein quality control in the endoplasmic reticulum (ER).

-Since establishing my laboratory at Durham University, I have been investigating both the quality control of proteins involved in antigen presentation and the machinery that controls oxidative protein folding in various cells and tissues.
-My laboratory is interested in how these fundamentally important biological pathways underpin human and animal health.
-For example, we have discovered a novel member of the Protein Disulfide Isomerase (PDI) family called PDILT that is required for sperm:egg binding (in collaboration with Osaka University, Japan).
-This work may lead to the development of new tests and cures for unexplained male infertility and has been covered extensively by the media.
-We are also working with colleagues at UNIFESP-EPM, Sao Paulo, to understand the role of the PDI family in the development and function of the male epididymis.
+Since establishing my laboratory at Durham University, I have investigated both the quality control of proteins involved in antigen presentation and the machinery that controls oxidative protein folding in various cells and tissues.
+My laboratory is interested in how these fundamentally important biological pathways underpin human health.
+For example, we discovered a novel member of the Protein Disulfide Isomerase (PDI) family called PDILT that is required for sperm:egg binding (in collaboration with Osaka University, Japan).
+This work has increased our understanding of unexplained male infertility and has been covered extensively by the media.

-Our work on immune molecules (the Major Histocompatibility Complex, MHC) seeks to explain how these proteins are loaded with their peptide cargo and how oxidative protein folding and ER chaperones contribute to their quality control.
-This has applications in understanding neoantigen presentation and in the design of cancer vaccines.
-In BBSRC funded work, we have worked with Scancell, Nottingham and partners to determine the trafficking of MHC-neoantigen complexes.
+Our work on immune molecules (the Major Histocompatibility Complex, MHC) seeks to discover how these proteins are loaded with their peptide cargo and how oxidative protein folding and ER chaperones contribute to their quality control.
+This research has applications in understanding infection and also neoantigen presentation for the design of cancer vaccines.
+In BBSRC funded work, we have partnered with Scancell, Nottingham and others to determine the trafficking of MHC-neoantigen complexes in melanoma.

 Other studies in my laboratory have revealed links between the ER quality control machinery and gastrointestinal disease (in collaboration with James Cook University Hospital, Middlesbrough).
-We are also harnessing new microscopy and quantitative proteomics technologies (SWATH) to explore the biology of proteostasis and stress responses in the skin (in collaboration with P&G), including extracellular matrix proteins such as collagen, and pigment trafficking in melanocytes.
+We are also harnessing new high-resolution bioimaging and quantitative proteomics technologies (SWATH) to explore the biology of proteostasis and stress responses in the skin (in collaboration with P&G), including extracellular matrix proteins such as collagen, and pigment trafficking proteins in melanocytes.

-My research has been funded by the BBSRC, MRC, Wellcome Trust, Arthritis Research UK, Leverhulme Trust, Royal Society, European Union, JGWP Foundation, IBM and FAPESP (Brazil) and the support of these organisations is gratefully acknowledged.
+My research has been funded by the BBSRC, MRC, Wellcome Trust, Arthritis Research UK, Leverhulme Trust, Royal Society, European Union, JGWP Foundation, IBM, P&G and FAPESP (Brazil) and the support of these organisations is gratefully acknowledged.

 A selection of our peer-reviewed research publications can be found below.